Try this little experiment, I guarantee you will have hours of fun with it either alone or like me if you use it at a kids science party.

 I am sure that your friends would also like to have a go at this experiment.
 In fact you would be very strange if you did not challenge them to blow the ball away.
 However, a word of caution.
 Whilst it would be good to share your experiment it would be better not to share your germs as well.
 Wipe the neck of the bottle with your antiseptics wipes as the bottle top is passed from person to person.

-There are lots more experiments that one can do with Bernoulli’s principals so keep coming back to find them!
+There are lots more experiments that one can do with Bernoulli’s principles so keep coming back to find them!